 Cape Town in September

-Spring officially arrives in Cape Town on the 1st of September and you can expect mild days with average temperatures in the low to mid-20’s.
-Rainy days are fewer but evenings can still get chilly.
+Spring officially arrives in Cape Town on the 1st of September, and you can expect mild days with average temperatures in the low to mid 20°C/68°F. Rainy days are fewer, but evenings can still get chilly.

-Springtime brings with it a stunning burst of flowers that turn the landscape into a sweeping kaleidoscope of colour.
-The best regions for the flower season are on the northwestern coastline, but good floral displays can also be seen along the West Coast an hour outside Cape Town.
+- Springtime brings a stunning burst of flowers that turn the landscape into a sweeping kaleidoscope of color.
+The best regions for the flower season are on the northwestern coastline, but good floral displays can also be enjoyed along the West Coast an hour outside Cape Town.

-The Cape Winelands celebrate spring mid-month with the two-day Franschhoek Uncorked Festival, while venues all over Cape Town’s metropole plays host performance arts during the Cape Town Fringe Festival
+- The Cape Winelands celebrate spring mid-month with the two-day Franschhoek Uncorked Festival.
+At the same time, venues all over Cape Town’s metropole play host to performance arts during the Cape Town Fringe Festival.

-September is peak whale watching season.
-The quint town of Hermanus, the country’s top whale watching destination, hosts the popular annual Whale Festival at the end of the month.
+- September is peak whale watching season.
+The quaint town of Hermanus, the country’s top whale-watching destination, hosts the popular annual Whale Festival at the end of the month.

 September is a great time to visit Cape Town, but the weather might not let you fully enjoy the beaches just yet.
-Local schools have a week-long break at the end of the month which brings more visitors to the city’s tourist attractions.
+Local schools have a week-long break at the end of the month, bringing more visitors to the city’s tourist attractions.